Expand All | Collapse All

 Section 6.2 Governance Committee

-(viii) Perform periodic evaluations of the Board and its committees.
+- Perform periodic evaluations of the governance practices and performance of the Board, its committees and individual Directors.

 Section 6.3 Finance Committee.